RobotLocomotion/drake/drake/doc/from_source.rst

 out-of-source build directory.
 You can configure CMake options by passing them at the ``cmake`` command line with ``-D``, or in a GUI by running ``ccmake`` instead of ``cmake``.
-For instance, the following sequence of commands generates Ninja files with build type ``Debug``, and then runs the Ninja build.
+For instance, the following sequence of commands generates Ninja files, and then runs the Ninja build.

 ::